 Filmmakers Patricia Sims and Michael Clark have been collaborating on international documentary productions that focus on the interrelationships between people, animals, and the environment for over 15 years.
 In 2009 Sims and Clark began filming elephant issues in Thailand.
 In 2011 to 2012 they produced “Return to the Forest” for the Elephant Reintroduction Foundation, to tell the story of this organization’s mission to reintroduce elephants back to the wild.
 The film was released in celebration of the Elephant Reintroduction Foundation’s tenth anniversary, and to initiate the first World Elephant Day on August 12, 2012.

 Patricia Sims is President, Producer and Director of CanazWest Pictures Inc., a Canadian-based independent film production company.
 She has directed and produced numerous award-winning films for international broadcasters, sponsors, and organizations.
 Her films explore the conservation challenges that modern and traditional societies face through stories that expose the complexity of our relationships with animals, nature and each other.

 Michael Clark is Director of Photography, Editor and Post Production Designer.
 He has won many international awards for his achievements and his credits range from documentaries to television series, commercial and feature film productions.
-One of Michael’s most recent non-fiction feature film credits is “Sharkwater”, which has won over 30 international awards by bringing awareness to shark-finning issues worldwide.
+One of Michael’s most notable non-fiction feature film credits is “Sharkwater”, which has won over 30 international awards by bringing awareness to shark-finning issues worldwide.